 Thinking of making something easy that can impress family and friends?
-How about a vegetable cake using rice flour and gram flour?
-This is quite an easy victory – mixed with just a little bit of carrots, courgettes, broccoli, it can be served into slices as the main dish–with all the energy and nutrients packed in one single slice.
-This is very simple but delicious, super moist, with a nutty flavor coming from the peanut.
-For a bit of crunch, you can even use pecans or walnuts if preferred.
-Read the recipe below to learn how to make this easy dish.
+How about a vegetable cake using rice and gram flour?
+An easy victory even for a novice baker.
+All you have to do is follow the process of mixing with just a little bit of carrots, zucchini, and broccoli.
+Then, it can be served in slices as the main dish–with all the energy and nutrients packed in one portion.
+It is simply delicious, and slightly moist, with a nutty flavor from the peanut.
+You can even use pecans or walnuts if preferred for a bit of crunch.

 - 2 cups rice flour

 - 1 1/2 tbsp bicarbonate soda